-Cruise ship are very much like large floating hotels.
+Cruise ships are very much like large floating hotels.
 There are all kinds of job positions available that pull from the full spectrum of the “Hotel & Restaurant Industry.”

-The Galley is usually divided into “hot” and “cold” sections on cruise lines, similar to the set up of large hotel kitchens.
-The hot side would include the cooking of: vegetables, fish, meats, soups, pastas, hot side dishes, and grilled items to name a few.
-The cold galley consists of: all baking, pastry, buffets preparation, ice carvings, and garde manger (salad and cold food items).
+The Galley is usually divided into “hot” and “cold” sections into cruise lines, similar to the set up of large hotel kitchens.
+The hot side would include the cooking of vegetables, fish, meats, soups, pasta, hot side dishes, and grilled items to name a few.
+The cold galley consists of all baking, pastry, buffets preparation, ice carvings, and garde manger (salad and cold food items.)

 Cruise line chef work is extremely demanding, can be full of challenges, become subject to the conditions at sea, and is an all-consuming job.
 Meaning a cruise line chef, eats, breaths, and lives for the job while on assignment.
 These jobs are held in high esteem by the culinary industry due in part to the total dedication that one must completely dedicate to the job, in order to complete a contractual work assignment successfully.
 Most of the cruise lines serve passengers round the clock.
 There are no days off at sea, it is a seven-day work week!

-This places a tremendous work load on the chef and his kitchen team.
-The average work day is approximately eleven hours.
-This is definitely not a job for clock watchers, those that can’t stand to long on their feet or have back problems.
+This places a tremendous workload on the chef and his kitchen team.
+The average workday is approximately eleven hours.
+This is definitely not a job for clock watchers, those that can’t stand too long on their feet or have back problems.
 This is an all-consuming type of job, and it is your life for the duration of your employment contract, which could be anywhere from 4 to 8 months depending on your position.

 Galleys on a ship are a very intense place at times.
 Landing a position in one with little to no experience would be a waste of time for you as well as for the cruise line, not to mention that this is also a dangerous place to be for those with little to zero experience.